lanceman2/quickbuild/README.md

 package build system.
 You can run 'make test' in the examples directory to build and test all the example packages.

+Each examples directory contains a script file names test, which is particular to this test suite and is not part of the example package.
+The examples do not need this, test, file to be working package examples.

 If you wish to make independent working package examples in the examples directory run
 ```